jmmcd/jmmcd.github.com/_posts/2013-12-19-gp-needs-better-baselines.md

 Details
 -------

-I've seen at least two papers which fail this test recently.
+I've seen some papers which fail this test recently.
 One example is Vanneschi et al, *A new implementation of geometric semantic GP and its application to problems in pharmacokinetics*, available [here](http://link.springer.com/chapter/10.1007/978-3-642-37207-0_18) (best paper award EuroGP 2013).
 Another is Spector and Helmuth, *Uniform linear transformation with repair and alternation in genetic programming* (GPTP 2013).
 I can't find it available online yet.

 * On the
   [bioavailability](http://kdbio.inesc-id.pt/~sara/gptp2013/bioavailability.txt)
-  data set, both papers report the median test RMSE using novel GP methods (a geometric semantic method in Vanneschi et al, and a novel mutation in the PushGP framework in Spector and Helmuth) as about 32-33.
+  data set, both papers report the median  RMSE using novel GP methods (a geometric semantic method in Vanneschi et al, and a novel mutation in the PushGP framework in Spector and Helmuth) as about 32-33.
 Standard GP does far worse.
-But they don't say that predicting a constant can do better, and linear regression about the same.
+But they don't say that predicting a constant (about 66) can do better (RMSE < 30), and linear regression about the same.
+These figures are all on unseen data, using a 50/50 split and randomisation.
 * On
   [protein plasma binding](http://kdbio.inesc-id.pt/~sara/gptp2013/ppb.txt),
   the Vanneschi et al paper reports a median test RMSE (again using a